 Substantial Evidence of Error or Injustice – For purpose of Grade Appeals, substantial evidence of error or injustice is defined as:

 Time – The number of days indicated at each level shall be considered as a maximum.
 All reasonable efforts shall be made to expedite the process, but the President or his/her designee may extend the time limits in extenuating circumstances with notice to both parties in writing, or by mutual written agreement between the Grievant and the Responding Party.

 The Student Grievance Procedure may be used by a student to address complaints concerning the alleged abridgment of the student’s rights, as stated in the College’s Student Handbook and/or Policy Guide.
 The student Grievant or the Responding Party may consult with the Student Grievance Officer at any time.

-The Student Grievance Procedure may not be used for complaints alleging sexual harassment or discrimination.
-When a student believes that he/she has been discriminated against due to his/her race, creed, religion, color, sex, sexual orientation, age, disability, veteran status, genetic information or national origin, the College’s Affirmative Action Grievance Procedure is a mechanism for resolution.
+The Student Grievance Procedure may not be used to address allegations of discrimination, including sexual harassment.
+When a student believes that he/she has been discriminated against due to his/her race, creed, religion, color, sex, sexual orientation, gender identity, age, disability, veteran status, genetic information or national origin, the College’s Affirmative Action Grievance Procedure is a mechanism for resolution.
 The College’s Affirmative Action Grievance Procedure is contained in the College’s Affirmative Action Plan.
-The College’s Affirmative Action Officer is Associate Dean, Human Resources, or his designee.
+The College’s Affirmative Action Officer is Mary Chatigny, Director of Human Resources.

-Except for under extenuating circumstances, as determined by the President or his/her designee, failure by either party to comply with the Student Grievance Procedure during the course of a grievance shall result in the waiving of the noncompliant party’s rights under the Procedure.
+Except for under extenuating circumstances, as determined by the President or his/her designee, failure by a party to comply with the Student Grievance Procedure during the course of a Grievance may result in the waiving of the noncompliant party’s rights under the Procedure.

 This is the informal stage where most complaints are resolved.
 The Grievant and the Responding Party should consult with the Student Grievance Officer at this time.